LandonPowell/LiveBoard/README.md

 ```

 ### To Run
-* First, change directory to the location of your SeaFour folder.
+* First, change directory to the location of your LiveBoard folder.
 For me, this would be

    `cd ~/Prog/WebDev/LiveBoard/`